Munawwar/lithium-ui/README.md

 ### What's in the package?

 Out-of-the-box LUI gives:
-- Modular component classes...
+- Modular components...
-- ..inlcuding ability to write your own UI components and also inherit any component.
+- ..including ability to write your own UI components and also inherit any component.
 - HTML view with data binding (using KnockoutJS inspired templating engine and observables).
-- Any & all components can be used as custom element.
+- All components can be used as custom elements in view markup by default.
 - AMD support.
 - [CSS3 flexbox helper classes](https://github.com/Munawwar/flex-helper) for faster, simpler layouting.

 ### Why use Lithium UI?

 - Team members may have different coding styles and JavaScript's flexibility has it's costs when a standard style isn't agreed upon.
-LUI sets a style/pattern for UI programming that you and team members would use.
+LUI sets a pattern for UI programming that you and team members would use.

 - Higher performance (especially on mobile) and lesser bloat compared to most libraries (including KnockoutJS or most DOM diff-patch libraries) without sacrificing maintainability or convinience of writing components.

 - One-way binding puts *you* in control of your application.
 Easier to debug.

 ### Teaser
-Template
+Template (myform.ko)
 ```html
 <div style="positon:absolute; width:500px;">
     <div class="hbox">